 The Standing Committee was created during a casual conversation between former Poage staffer Fowler West, Judge Jack Hightower and Congressman Alan Steelman at the Poage Library's 25th anniversary celebration in October 2004.
-These three leaders challenged those present to establish a group that would provide financial support for the work of the collections.
-A decade later, The Standing Committee continues to grow as people who share an interest in preserving the history of Texas and American politics for present and future generations take up the challenge to support BCPM's expanding collections.
+These three leaders challenged those present to establish a group that would provide financial support for the work of the Library.
+More than a decade later, The Standing Committee continues to grow as people who share an interest in preserving the history of Texas and American politics for present and future generations take up the challenge to support Poage's expanding collections.

 This summer the Baylor Collections of Political Materials (BCPM) at the W. R. Poage Legislative Library is offering two teaching fellowships to encourage the use of BCPM materials in Baylor graduate and undergraduate curriculum.

 Recipients of the teaching fellowships will receive a stipend of $1,000 (net) and are expected to spend at least one week (20 hours minimum) at BCPM where they will be paired with an Archivist who can provide guidance on the BCPM facilities, collections, and services.
 The specific week chosen should be convenient to both the teaching fellow and his or her partner Archivist and should occur between May 15 and August 11.